kimhxsong/study-material-reference/README.md

 # study-material-reference
-Link archives of learning materials and official documents
+Link archives of learning materials or official documents